TheCarsonWest/TheCarsonWest.github.io/test/content/Sequent Occupance.md

 # [Glossary](./../glossary/)

 # [Sequent Occupance](./../sequent-occupance/)
-**Definition:**  The notion that successive societies leave their cultural imprints on a place, each contributing to the cumulative cultural landscape.
+**Definition:**  The notion that successive societies leave their cultural imprints on a place, each contributing to the cumulative [Cultural Landscape](./../cultural-landscape/).

 **Example:**  A city center that exhibits layers of architecture from different historical periods.